shinhookang/shinhookang.github.io/_pages/research.md

 <img src="../files/node_cd_relerr_different_dt.jpg" width="800" />
 </p>

 This is expected because the discrete corrective forcing approach learns a map from the low-order solution to the corrective forcing approximation with a specific timestep size and the first-order Euler method.
-Thus, predicting with different $\dt_L$ results in poor performance.
+Thus, predicting with different $\triangle t_L$ results in poor performance.
 On the other hand, the neural ODE approach learns the corrective forcing operator at a continuous level.
 This leads to consistent results that do not degrade the simulation predictability by changing the timestep size